 Here at sports tours international we are pleased to offer, in conjunction with our friends at Race Force, our bespoke Bike Bus Pro service for Barcelona Long Distance Triathlon 2020.
 This includes hassle-free overland transportation for your bike and upto 10kg of luggage, as well as bike and swim practice and the assistance of our expert mechanics (including bike safety checks before you race) and much much more!

 Since its establishment as a sports haven in paradise, Club La Santa has always been a spiritual home for triathletes from all over the world.
 The resort’s connection with IRONMAN is almost legendary as, in 1992, it established the first IRONMAN race, not just in Europe, but anywhere in the world, outside of North America.
-Now back with it’s 9th edition in 2020, the Club La Santa IRONMAN love affair continues with Club la Santa IRONMAN 70.3 2020 on October 3rd.
+Now back with it’s 9th edition in 2020, the Club La Santa IRONMAN love affair continues with Club la Santa IRONMAN 70.3 2020 in October date TBC.

 Lanzarote has been a well established cycling paradise for decades, with miles of pristine tarmac, challenging climbs, punishing winds, and views that HAVE to be seen to be believed, it is easy to see why athletes return here again and again.
 The entire Island of Lanzarote was granted the title of UNESCO Biosphere Reserve in 1993, due to its unique sub tropical desert climate and the inseparable relationship between island life and the nature that inhabits it.
 Some of the Island’s natural highlights include the rugged Timanfaya Natural Park, with over 100 volcanic cones and it’s almost prehistoric feel, it truly is a place like no other.
 Timanfaya also features ‘El Diabolo’, a statue by sculptor César Manrique (who was influential in the protection of Lanzarote’s unique landscape) as it’s symbol.
 With so much wonderful scenery pack into such a small area, and year round clement weather, the best way to see the best of what Lanzarote has to offer is undoubtedly by bicycle.